-In the kitchen most especially...every appliance I don't use, bowl, tupperware, etc...how many spatulas does anyone need?...and I don't use the "I might use it one day" excuse...if I don't use it OFTEN, get rid of it.
-If I miss it terribly, and I regret getting rid of it so bad and mourn for it's loss, then I buy another one but I think that has only happened once.
+For example, in the kitchen most especially...every small gadget I don't use, bowl, tupperware, etc...how many spatulas does anyone need?
+I try not to use the "I might use it one day" excuse...if I don't use it, I get rid of it.

-I have a dresser with baskets in my kitchen, labeled with each kid's name, for all the kid's crap I find lying around that has to go up to their rooms.
-Papers, drawings, Game Boy games, sticks, stones...you name it...if they leave it lying around, I throw it in their baskets and they know if they left it somewhere around the house that's where it will be.
-I've seen people do this with those baskets that fit on the stairs too, or in their cubbies if you are so lucky to have a great mudroom.
-That way I don't have to be running up and down to "straighten".
+I have a dresser with baskets in my kitchen, labeled with each child's name, for all the childs's stuff I find lying around that has to go up to their rooms.
+Papers, drawings, sticks, stones...you name it...if they leave it lying around, I throw it in their baskets and they know if they left it somewhere around the house that's where it will be.
+I've seen people do this with those baskets that fit on the stairs too, or in their cubbies in a mudroom.
+That way I don't have to be running up and down stairs to "straighten".

-With that said, I do constantly pick up, put away, etc....I don't realize how much I do, until I get sick or pregnant or both, because then, in a day or two there is STUFF everywhere!
-No one else does it but me.
-Or if I ask someone to.
+With that said, I do constantly pick up, put away, etc....I don't realize how much I do, until I get sick or pregnant or both, because then, in a day or two there are little things everywhere.

 If I need to do a BIG straighten, I always start in our bedroom, because it's just a habit, and it's the farthest corner of the house.
-As I go I throw everything that's NOT supposed to be there into the next room and so forth and so forth, working my way through the house.
-I try to go super fast and spazzy and act like I have a timer set and I will explode when it goes off, and/or the Queen of England just called and said she'll be stopping over in 10 minutes.
-Yes, that sounds really immature but I swear it works.
-The key is to not get side tracked and not to leave the room you are supposed to be straightening until it's done.
+As I go I throw everything that's not supposed to be there into the next room and so forth and so forth, working my way through the house.
+I try to go fast and not get distracted.
+The key is to not get side tracked and not to leave the room you are supposed to be straightening until it's finished.

 Cleaning is really about how you set up your house:

-1. In every bathroom I have have windex, paper towels and a toilet brush.
-That's all you really need.
-Maybe some powder cleanser for the bathtub once in a while with a green scrubbie thing.
+1. In every bathroom I have windex, paper towels and a toilet brush.
+I love clorox wipes also.
+That's all I really need.
+Maybe some powder cleanser for the bathtub once in a while with a green scrubbie pad.
 I keep all that in each bathroom in a little basket under the sink.
-That way the kids can get to it easy for chores and so can I. Keep it really simple.
+That way the kids can get to it easy for chores and so can I.

-3. A good vacuum.
-I use a Dyson but there are other good brands too.
-I tell people it's the best thing I ever bought in my life.
-Which is pretty sad, but it's the truth.
+3. A good vacuum is the best.
+I use a Dyson now but there are other good brands also.
 That thing saves me so much time.
-First, it sucks the living hell out of everything.
 Vacuuming makes everything look and feel cleaner, if that's all you get a chance to do.
-It's really easy to use the attachments too, so I put on the brush attachement and use that for the molding and corners, and even furniture! when I notice they need it.
-I use in the bathrooms and kitchen too...easier than a broom and dustpan.
+It's really easy to use the attachments too, so I put on the brush attachment and use that for the molding and corners, and even furniture.
+I use it in the bathrooms and kitchen too...easier than a broom and dustpan.